Corey Jensen: 2020

 Jensen played eight NRL games in 2020, making appearances in Round 1 and Round 6 before returning to the side in Round 15.
 He played in the last six games of the season, including a start at in the Cowboys' Round 19 loss to the Penrith Panthers.

 2022

 Jensen played a total of 18 games for Brisbane in the 2022 NRL season as the club finished 9th on the table.

 2023

 Jensen played a total of 21 games for Brisbane in the 2023 NRL season.
 Jensen did not feature in the clubs finals campaign nor the 2023 NRL Grand Final where they lost to Penrith 26-24.

 2024

 Jensen made 24 appearances for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.

 2025

 On 11 September, Brisbane announced that Jensen had extended his contract with the team for a further two years.

-Jensen played 25 matches for Brisbane in the 2025 NRL season including the clubs 2025 NRL Grand Final victory over Melbourne.
+Jensen played 25 matches for Brisbane in the 2025 NRL season including the club’s 2025 NRL Grand Final victory over Melbourne.

+2026

+On 19 February, Jensen played in Brisbane's World Club Challenge loss against Hull Kingston Rovers.
+On 20 April, Jensen was ruled out for several weeks after scans showed he suffered multiple pulmonary embolisms.
+On 1 July 2026, the Broncos announced that Jensen would be ruled out for the rest of the season as he was undergoing further assessment and was placed on the blood thinning medication Warfin, making him unable undertake contact training for a period of six months.
+On 30 July 2026, a statement from the Broncos was made that since Jensen did not have an underlying condition causing the clots, he would have to stay on the medication for the rest of his life and he could not undertake physical contact needed for rugby league, effectively forcing him to retire.